Sales

 The app adds the following fields to the shipping tab of the Customer card:

-The Warehouse Pick Time will only display on the Customer card if you have created records in the warehouse pick time.
+• The Warehouse Group will only display on the Customer card if you have created records in the warehouse pick group.

 Minimum Order Values, Volumes or Weights